 This course examines rights and rights-claims as complex and contingent resources for political actors.
 The class aims at equipping students to be better able to identify, understand, and critically evaluate how, why, and to what end rights claims are used in politics.
 Particular attention is paid to social and political movements that use rights-claims, as well as the various advantages, limitations, and problems that can accompany rights-based political appeals.
 Prerequisite: sophomore standing or above.

-REAL 1700 Triple Bottom Line and the Built Environment (4 Credits)
+REAL 1700 Fundamentals of Real Estate and the Built Environment (4 Credits)

 SOCI 2140 Urban Sociology (4 Credits)